 Small sun tattoos represent one of the symbols that has fascinated humans since the dawn of man.
-Man always knew that sun gives life.
-It nourishes, feeds and keep us alive.
+Man always knew that the sun gives life.
+It nourishes, feeds and keeps us alive.
 Therefore, lots of cultures worshiped the sun as a God.
-Today, we see sun tattoos as a symbol of a powerful influence that it hand for many centuries and will have for many years to come.
+Today, we see sun tattoos as a symbol of the powerful influence that it hand for many centuries and will have for many years to come.

 What do small sun tattoos mean?

-Today, small sun tattoos are most popular as a form of self-expression.
-People choose to get a small sun tattoo as a symbol of some of their life events, for example, a birth of a child.
+Today, small sun tattoos are one of the most popular forms of self-expression.
+People choose to get a small sun tattoo as a symbol of some of their life events, for example, the birth of a child.

 Let’s take a look at some best small sun tattoos, combined with other elements or just plain sun tattoo designs.
 We hope you will get some inspiration for your next tattoo.